ui-schema/ui-schema/Flowchart.md

 ## Flowchart React with JSON Schema

-> todo: a more in depth flow chart, which focuses on how object rendering works by default
+> todo: a more in depth flow chart, which focuses on how object rendering works by default; including `$ref` handling(?)